kbhaines/reaper/README.md

 but it should be straightforward change/add anything you need.

-To add a new articulation, work out what the notation is in text (using the event view in Reaper after annotating the note) and add it into the list along with the corresponding CC32 value; try to keep the list sorted in string-length order and also keep the higher-priority items down the bottom (*).
+To add a new articulation, work out what the notation is in text (using the event view in Reaper after annotating the note) and add it into the list in `parse_notation` along with the corresponding CC32 value; try to keep the list sorted in string-length order and also keep the higher-priority items down the bottom (*).

 (*) I'm aware this is not ideal and will try to improve it over time, but it's not a priority for me right now.